Size: Conceptualization and generalization

 In statistics (hypothesis testing), the "size" of the test refers to the rate of false positives, denoted by α.
 In astronomy, the magnitude of brightness or intensity of a star is measured on a logarithmic scale.
 Such a scale is also used to measure the intensity of an earthquake, and this intensity is often referred to as the "size" of the event.
 In computing, file size is a measure of the size of a computer file, typically measured in bytes.
 The actual amount of disk space consumed by the file depends on the file system.
 The maximum file size a file system supports depends on the number of bits reserved to store size information and the total size of the file system in terms of its capacity to store bits of information.

 In physics, the Planck length, denoted ℓ_{P}, is a unit of length, equal to 1.616199(97)×10^-35 metres.
 It is a unit in the system of Planck units, developed by physicist Max Planck.
 The Planck length is defined in terms of three fundamental physical constants: the speed of light, the Planck constant, and the Newtonian constant of gravitation.
 In contrast, the largest observable thing is the observable universe.
 The comoving distance – the distance as would be measured at a specific time, including the present – between Earth and the edge of the observable universe is 14 e9pc, making the diameter of the observable universe about 28 e9pc.

 In poetry, fiction, and other literature, size is occasionally assigned to characteristics that do not have measurable dimensions, such as the metaphorical reference to the size of a person's heart as a shorthand for describing their typical degree of kindness or generosity.
+A famous example is associated with the fictional character, the Grinch, who was said in the story to have been born with a heart that they say was "two sizes too small", such that when he is later redeemed, his heart grows "three sizes that day", leading cardiologist David Kass to humorously suggest that the rapid growth of the Grinch's heart at the end of the story indicates that the Grinch has the physiology of a Burmese python.
 With respect to physical size, the concept of resizing is occasionally presented in fairy tales, fantasy, and science fiction, placing humans in a different context within their natural environment by depicting them as having physically been made exceptionally large or exceptionally small through some fantastic means.